 Suspicious matter reporting

-If you suspect that a customer or transaction is linked to a crime, you must submit a suspicious matter report (SMR) to AUSTRAC and conduct enhanced customer due diligence in accordance with your AML/CTF program.
+If you suspect on reasonable grounds that a customer or a transaction involving your customer is linked to a crime, submit a suspicious matter report (SMR) to us within the required timeframes.
+This includes where you suspect on reasonable grounds that a person:

 Page ID: 1107